 I wasn’t going to put these up for a couple weeks but I was watching HSN Craft Day this morning and someone was selling Halloween shaker kits for $24.95.
 I thought I can make them for pennies!
 So I decided to post them today.

 You will first want to read my general hints and instructions.
 It will tell you what materials you can use cheap.
 They can be found at this link:

 Cutting the Foam and Other Parts

-In the download files, the blue parts are cut from foam, cut the black part from acetate and cut the pink parts from cardstock.
-The design space files have text labels that say this.
+In the download files for the Halloween shakers, the blue parts are cut from foam, cut the black part from acetate and cut the pink parts from cardstock.
+The design space files may have text labels that say this.
 Do not cut the text labels out.
 I suggest that you cut one set of shapes at a time and cut out all the parts before you try to assemble the shaker.

-When cutting the foam on the Air I have found you need a little more pressure than the standard foam setting.
+When cutting the foam on the Air I have found you need a little more pressure than the standard foam setting and may have to cut them twice.
 The maker cuts them fine.

 Before you start assembling, run the pieces of foam through the Xyron Sticker Machine putting glue on the foam side without the paper.
 If you have to remove the foam from the paper to get it off (this happens a lot) use a piece of wax paper or left over paper from another sticker to cover the sticky side.
 Leave the center piece inside the outline until after it is run through the Xyron.
 This makes cleaner glue edges.